tshepang/blog-movies/content/movies/2005 movie review.rst

 Top-notch film-making skill deserving of a masterpiece; same goes for camerawork and editing.
 All this makes for an exhilarating ride through the unbelievably violent streets of Mexico City's slums.
-It's the kind of movie which reminds me of a *Pulp Fiction* while remaining totally different, except for a seeming fact that both directors relish in the violence.
+It's the kind of movie which reminds me of a *Pulp Fiction* while remaining very different, except for a seeming fact that both directors relish in the violence.